joris-calvat/locale-url-solver/README.md

 LocaleUrlSolver.solve('http://www.website.com');
 >> en
 LocaleUrlSolver.solve('http://fr.website.com');
 >> fr
 LocaleUrlSolver.solve('http://fr.website.com/path/is/long');
 >> fr
 LocaleUrlSolver.solve('http://www.website.de');
 >> de
 LocaleUrlSolver.solve('http://www.website.com/de');
 >> de
 ```

 #### Grouped pattern

+A key is a group of locales

 You may have a global policy, you can simplify with one pattern
 - locale keys are separated by '|'
-- the 'LANG' keyword represent a locale
+- the 'LANG' keyword represents a locale

 ```javascript
 LocaleUrlSolver({